TryGhost/Ghost/example_translation/themes/index.md

 By default `{{asset "favicon.ico"}}` works exactly the same as the browser's default request, serving Ghost's default favicon from the shared folder.
 This means it doesn't have to look up what theme the blog is using or where that theme lives before serving the request.

-If you would like to use a custom favicon, you can do so by putting a <code class="path">favicon.ico</code> in your theme's asset folder and using the asset helper with a leading slash:
+If you would like to use a custom favicon, you can do so by putting a <code class="path">favicon.ico</code> in your theme's <code class="path">assets</code> folder and using the asset helper with a leading slash:

 `{{asset "/favicon.ico"}}`

-This trailing slash tells Ghost not to serve the default favicon, but to serve it from the themes asset folder.
+This trailing slash tells Ghost not to serve the default favicon, but to serve it from the themes <code class="path">assets</code> folder.

 ----